keypressingmonkey/JackalCMS/readme.md

 For configuration there are two relevant files:
 - cms/siteConfig.md for everything that is configured globally
 - THEMEFOLDER/themeConfig.md for everything that is specific to the theme like image dimensions and number of featured posts.

+Bonus tip: Use this image-to-Markdown poster plugin for VS Code and make your life a lot easier: https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image

 # Adapt to your own theme